Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - ***AWS Snowball*** is a service that allows users to transfer large amounts of data to and from Amazon Web Services (AWS).
 It uses secure devices to help address challenges with large-scale data transfers.
 - **AWS Health** provides ongoing visibility into your resource performance and the availability of your AWS services and accounts.
 You can use AWS Health events to learn how service and resource changes might affect your applications running on AWS.
 - **AWS Support Concierge** Support Concierge provides account and billing analysis to help cut costs
+- **AWS OpsWorks** is a configuration management service that helps you automate the management of applications and servers in the AWS cloud.
+It uses automation platforms like Chef and Puppet to manage servers across Amazon EC2 instances.
 -